 I feel accomplished a bit this year, I’ve made it to two SQLSaturdays in the same calendar year.
 This SQLSaturday was put on by the Denver SQL Users group and was hosted at the University of Denver.
 There were a number of sessions I wanted to attend, and they all seemed to be in the same block, I hate when that happens.
-I’m hoping I can catch a youtube of some the ones I missed.
+I’m hoping I can catch a youtube of some of the ones I missed.
 Sadly, Idera wasn’t there this time, so I didn’t get a new duck like the last one.
 What’s up with that Idera?

-In the mean time, here are the sessions I did make it to
+In the meantime, here are the sessions I did make it to

-How to Build Your Brand and Become a Thought Leader – Patrick LeBlanc (b/t)
+How to Build Your Brand and Become a Thought Leader

 If you ever get the opportunity to see Patrick deliver a session in person, do it.
 Not only was the information good, but Patrick has a great speaking style that makes the session fun.
 Patrick gave a great presentation on personal branding and how becoming a thought leader ties into that.
-The greatest take away from this session was Patrick’s advice about not letting your brand get swallowed up by the company you work for.
+The greatest takeaway from this session was Patrick’s advice about not letting your brand get swallowed up by the company you work for.
 You have to keep working on your brand, your resume, your career, because to the company you’re just an expense that can be eliminated at will.
 Having personally been through that kind of downsizing, it really struck a nerve with me.

 SQL vs NoSQL – Eric Peterson

 At this SQLSaturday, the organizers tried out something different.
-Instead of doing a box lunch with a $10 donation upfront, they built in 90 minutes for folks to go get offsite and get food.
+Instead of doing a box lunch with a $10 donation upfront, they built-in 90 minutes for folks to go get offsite and get food.
 It was kind of a nice change.
 I ended up eating with current and former coworkers, so it wasn’t bad.
 As opposed to the previous SQLSaturday where I just quietly ate my box lunch alone.

-Becoming a Master by Giving it All Away – Michael Wall (b/t)
+Becoming a Master by Giving it All Away – Michael Wall

 This is was a good presentation on why you should be sharing your knowledge.
 In fact, you should be sharing that knowledge in the form of teaching other people what you know.
 Why?
 Because by learning the material well enough to teach it, you’re reinforcing what you already know.
 More importantly, someone is going to ask you a question about the material from a perspective you hadn’t considered forcing you to learn even more about the material.
-I thought this was a nice complementary session to the branding session earlier in the day.
+I thought this was a nice complimentary session to the branding session earlier in the day.

 Profiler is Dead!
-Long Live Extended Events – Keith Tate (b/t)
+Long Live Extended Events – Keith Tate

 I struggle with Extended Events, and not because I prefer Profiler.
 I struggle with Extended Events because the UI is clunky and not very intuitive, which come to find out is why a lot of people struggle with it as well.
 At least I’m not alone.
-This was a good beginner session but I had hope to get a little more in depth with it than just setting up a basic trace.
+This was a good beginner session but I had hoped to get a little more in-depth with it than just setting up a basic trace.
 I still learned a couple of things I wasn’t aware of, so it gives me hope the next time I try to use it.

 End of the day